ruyrybeyro/chrootvpn/README.md

 COMPATIBILITY
 =============

-Tested with chroot Debian Bullseye 11 (32 bits - i386)
+Tested with chroot'ed Debian Bullseye 11 (32 bits - i386)

-Tested the following x86_64 hosts:
+and the following x86_64 hosts:

 Debian based
 ============